SenseNet/docs.sensenet.com/content/concepts/content-types/08-contentlist.md

 ---
-title: "Contentlist"
+title: "Content List"
-metaTitle: "sensenet - Contentlist"
+metaTitle: "sensenet - Content List"
-metaDescription: "sensenet Contentlist"
+metaDescription: "sensenet Content List"
 ---

 A Content List is a container that usually holds certain types of content - e.g. a Document Library contains files, an Image Library contains images.
 You can create lists for your own features and choose the content types you want to store in them freely.